Homemade Lavender Liqueur Recipe

 Equipment

-To make this lavender liqueur recipe, you’ll need different supplies depending on the method.
+To make this lavender liqueur recipe, you’ll need just a few common kitchen supplies:

 - Fine mesh strainer